IcySon55/Kuriimu/README.md

 A general purpose game translation toolkit for authors of fan translations.

 ### [Download the beta.](http://sx.sytes.net/kuriimu/kuriimu-beta.rar)
-Warning!
-This link is to a live dev build.
-It is replaced every time I build the project.
+I update this download on occasion.
+It is usually accompanied by a post on the [GBATemp thread](http://gbatemp.net/threads/release-kuriimu-a-general-purpose-game-translation-toolkit-for-authors-of-fan-translations.452375/).